-There are some situations where your rights under the Sale of Goods Act 1979 and the Consumer Rights Act 2015 will not apply.
+There are some situations where your rights under the Consumer Rights Act 2015 will not apply.
 This includes:

 - When the item is damaged by your actions.
 Probably one of the most common is water damage to an electronic device such as a mobile phone.
-Accidental damage is not included or covered by your consumer rights. - Normal wear and tear where an item has been - Used and its condition has deteriorated in line with expectations provided. - Second-hand items cannot be returned for a fault pointed out at the time of purchase.
+Accidental damage is not included or covered by your consumer rights. - Normal wear and tear where an item has been used and its condition has deteriorated in line with expectations provided. - Second-hand items cannot be returned for a fault pointed out at the time of purchase.
 Anything which subsequently develops as a fault may mean the goods can be returned. - Items bought from a private seller, although the goods must match their description.